yriveiro/php-cachekeeper/README.md

-php-cachetoolkit
+php-cachekeeper
 ================

-A few cache implementations for PHP
+A cache library to keep data cached.